SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    }

 Semicolons separate the three parts of the loop's definition, as in C.
-However, unlike C, you don't need to add parentheses around the entire “initialization; condition; increment” block.
+However, unlike C, Swift doesn't need parentheses around the entire “initialization; condition; increment” block.

 The loop is executed as follows: